 Repairing your connection can be performed if there is a software issue with your computer.

 - The repair tools are inbuilt for both the Windows and MAC OS.

 - Type ncpa.cpl in the run command for Windows.

 - Follow the on-screen commands.

 - On MAC, click Apple Menu > System preferences > Network > Assist Me and click Diagnostics.
 Follow the instructions to repair the connection.

 - If the router connection problem persists, contact your Internet Service Provider and

 - Ensure that the problem is not caused by your provider.

-- Change your router if your problem persists.
+- Change your router if your router connection problems persists.